S3-working-group/s3-practical-guide/S3-practical-guide.md

 Invite a peer to give you some constructive feedback on:

 -   performance in a role
--   general feedback about your participation and collaboration
+-   general feedback about your participation and contribution
 -   any specific aspect you may be interested in

 Considerations:

--   ask peers to take some time to prepare
+-   invite peers to take some time to prepare
 -   invite both **appreciations** and **actionable improvement suggestions**
 -   inquire to better understand the feedback, and avoid to discuss or judge it
--   decide for yourself what you will do with the feedback
+-   decide for yourself what you will do with feedback you receive

 ---